Foreign Investment in New York Real Estate: Tax & Legal Guide

 However, the big difference is that a limited liability company provides the investor with a limited personal liability for losses related to the real estate investment – individual foreign investor’s personal assets are not exposed to the liabilities of the investment.
 This is often the best vehicle for a smaller investor in U.S. real estate.

 Privacy: Limited.
 Name of the company’s owner does not appear in public records (ACRIS).
 Under the new rules issued by the U.S. Department of Treasury, title insurance companies are required to identify and report the true “beneficiary owner” behind a legal entity involved in high-end residential real estate transactions in Manhattan subject to certain exceptions and conditions.Reporting Requirements: f a single-member LLC does not elect to be treated as a corporation, the LLC is a “disregarded entity”, and the LLC’s activities should be reflected on its owner’s federal tax return.
 If investor is an individual, the activities of the LLC will generally be reflected on Form 1040.
 NY State income tax return for nonresident is reported on Form IT-203.Liability: LimitedTaxation of Gains on Sale: Federal long-term capital gain tax up to 20%, if applicable holding period requirement is satisfied; New York State tax of up to 8.82%.
-Medicare Tax on net investment income at the rate of 3.8% may apply as well.FIRPTA Withholding Tax Due on Sale: If the sales price is $1,000,000 or more, the withholding rate is 15% of the gross purchase price.
-If the purchase price is between $300,000 and $999,999, the withholding rate is 10%NY State Withholding: 8.82% on the realized capital gain.
-Seller must file Form IT-2663 to report estimated income taxes in connection with the sale.Taxation of Rental Income: If taxed under “gross income” regime, automatic 30% withholding on gross rental receipts, plus New York State income tax might apply.
+Medicare Tax on net investment income at the rate of 3.8% may apply as well.FIRPTA Withholding Tax Due on Sale: The withholding rate is 15% of the gross purchase price.
+NY State Withholding: 8.82% on the realized capital gain.
+The seller must file Form IT-2663 to report estimated income taxes in connection with the sale.Taxation of Rental Income: If taxed under the “gross income” regime, automatic 30% withholding on gross rental receipts, plus New York State income tax might apply.
 If the rental income is taxed under the “net income” regime, it would be taxable at a 39.6% federal rate with respect to ordinary income, plus New York State income taxes of up to 8.82%.
-Combined effective tax rate would exceed 40%.Repatriation of Funds: No additional tax in the U.S. besides FIRPTA and NY State WithholdingEstate Taxes: Federal Estate Tax up to 40% + New York State estate tax up to 16%.
+The combined effective tax rate would exceed 40%.Repatriation of Funds: No additional tax in the U.S. besides FIRPTA and NY State WithholdingEstate Taxes: Federal Estate Tax up to 40% + New York State estate tax up to 16%.
 For nonresident aliens, the applicable exemption continues to be limited to only $60,000 – both the Federal and the State Estate tax due when the value of taxable estate exceeds $60,000.The limited liability company provides for the best income tax treatment and limited liability for the investor’s assets.
 It can also provide the foreign investor with additional privacy protections.
 However, the limited liability form of ownership also does not protect the foreign investor from U.S. Federal and State estates taxes upon death.

 OWNERSHIP OF NYC REAL ESTATE THROUGH DOMESTIC CORPORATION